Winter Weather Advisory from MON 3:00 AM CDT until MON 10:00 AM CDT

-Winter Weather Advisory from MON 3:00 AM CDT until MON 10:00 AM CDTNew
+Winter Weather Advisory from MON 3:00 AM CDT until MON 10:00 AM CDTUpdated

 Issued by National Weather Service – Green Bay, WI

-…WINTER WEATHER ADVISORY IN EFFECT FROM 3 AM TO 10 AM CDT MONDAY…
+…WINTER WEATHER ADVISORY REMAINS IN EFFECT FROM 3 AM TO 10 AM CDT

 * WHAT…Mixed precipitation expected.
 Total snow and sleet